yhirose/vscode-filtertext/README.md

 ## Changes

+* 07/22/2018: v0.0.9 - Added support and settings for using bash's commands or scripts
 * 01/25/2018: v0.0.8 - Set current working directory for the command to match the opened directory
 * 01/14/2018: v0.0.7 - Set current working directory for the command to match the opened directory
 * 12/25/2017: v0.0.6 - Pipe support